 - Any items on a bedside nightstand should be easily accessible.
 Falls often occur when someone is over reaching or twisting to reach for something from the bed.

 - The use of Alexa or Google Home to turn on and off lights is helpful as well.
-I know my 98 year old mother-in-law loves her Alexa.
-She doesn’t have to let go of her walker to turn on the light when she enters a room, she just asks Alexa to do it.
+I know my 99 year old mom-in-law loves her Alexa.
+She doesn’t have to let go of her walker to turn on light switches when she enters a room, she just asks Alexa to do it.
 She doesn’t have to reach up towards the light from her bed to turn it off, she just asks Alexa to do it.

 - Declutter the spaces in the home.
-Removing obstacles that anyone can trip over or bump into is extremely important.
+Removing obstacles that anyone can trip over (like loose cords) or bump into is extremely important.

-- Removing rugs is also a very easy thing to do (although in my experience, most elderly seem to keep a large collection of rugs scattered throughout the home and removing them can trigger an argument!).
+- Removing rugs and floor mats is also a very easy thing to do (although in my experience, most elderly seem to keep a large collection of rugs scattered throughout the home and removing them can trigger an argument!).